About TPF Gender Equality Fund

-TPF’s strategy around gender equality focuses on addressing socially determined gender inequalities, which are deeply rooted in attitudes, institutions and market forces in our society.
-We recognize that achieving results entails closing the gender gaps in education, economic opportunities and enhancing women’s voice – the ability to be heard and to make choices about their own lives.
+TPF’s strategy around gender equality focuses on addressing socially determined gender inequalities, which are deeply rooted in attitudes, institutions, and market forces in our society.
+We recognize that achieving results entails closing the gender gaps in education, economic opportunities, and enhancing women’s voice – the ability to be heard and to make choices about their own lives.
 And, all of these efforts require engaging men and boys.

 In Turkey, improvements sometimes mask steep variance in social and professional environments, with women in poorer households facing widening gaps.
-Increased access to schools has helped close female-to-male gaps in enrollment, completion of primary school and transition to secondary school.
+Increased access to schools has helped close female-to-male gaps in enrollment, completion of primary school, and transition to secondary school.
 However, issues of learning and quality of services remain and problems around transitions from school to work continue to be a huge problem.

 Turkey ranks 130th out of 136 countries in the world in terms of the gender gap.

-The female employment remains low, hovering below 30 % nationwide.
+Female employment remains low, hovering below 30 % nationwide.

 70 % of women don’t have any primary school education.
 And, 56% of females drop out of high school.